 Whirlpool is an established appliance brand that is sold at big-box retailers and appliance stores around the country.
 The company has been in business for more than a century, and its lineup of products includes washers and dryers, as well as kitchen appliances like refrigerators, ranges, and dishwashers.
 Whirlpool also makes some smaller appliances such as microwaves and trash compactors.
 If you own this brand of appliances, read on to learn about the best Whirlpool warranty and options for warranty coverage after the basic warranty expires.

 A home warranty, which covers a range of appliances and systems in your house, can be an efficient, cost-effective way to handle repairs that arise from normal wear and tear to your Whirlpool appliances.
-When it comes to the best warranty providers, House Method reviews the top brands and recommends Choice Home Warranty.
+When it comes to the best warranty providers, House Method reviewed the top brands and recommends Choice Home Warranty.

 Whirlpool offers warranties on all major appliances that it sells in the US and Canada, and warranties may vary by product.
 Most products come with a full warranty that covers your appliance for one year from the date of purchase.
 The company promises that it will pay for replacement parts and labor to correct any manufacturing defect in the machine that results from defective materials or workmanship.
 Whirlpool repairs have to be performed by a service provider that is designated by Whirlpool.